 If you have an infection with an unusual amount of swelling or a fever and you cannot reach a dentist, go to an Urgent Care facility or an Emergency Room.
 These types of dental infections are serious, and can be life threatening.
 Otherwise, call us at 336-272-4595, and we will set up an evaluation with one of our dentists as soon as possible.

-We are not accepting medicare or medicaid patients at this time.
+We are not accepting Medicaid patients at this time.